alexmcavoy/sigma/README.md

 	make init

-To reproduce the figures in the main text, with the same structures, use
+To reproduce the figures in the paper, with the same structures, use

 	python3 -m examples.figure_1 True
-	python3 -m examples.figure_2 True
+	python3 -m examples.figure_si2 True

 or just

 	make paper_examples

-Otherwise, to generate new figures like those in the main text (but with randomly-generated graphs), use
+Otherwise, to generate new figures like those in the paper (but with randomly-generated graphs), use

 	python3 -m examples.figure_1
-	python3 -m examples.figure_2
+	python3 -m examples.figure_si2

 or just

 	make new_examples

-Parameters may be adjusted as needed in `examples/figure_1.py` and `examples/figure_2.py`.
+Parameters may be adjusted as needed in `examples/figure_1.py` and `examples/figure_si2.py`.
+Note that Figure SI1 can be generated using the code for Figure 1 with `selection_intensity = 0.05` replaced by `selection_intensity = 0.01`.

 ## Contact information